lgbTime/PSVGT/README.md

 - `-r`: Specifies the reference genome.
 - `-o`: Specifies the output folder.
 - `-msv`: Detects all SVs instead of just SVInDels.
+- `-cr`: the samples in test_cr folder should be assembly contigs or genome.
+- `-sr`: the samples in test_sr folder should be short reads paired data.

 ## Step by Step PSVGT from aready mapped BAM file